13 April 1989 Nahalin raid: Inquiry

 Israeli General Amram Mitzna held a special press conference later on the day of raid to brief the press on the raid.
 In the briefing, Mitzna stated that "The company was violently attacked by youths from the village, and they responded.
 They fired tear gas and rubber bullets and, when their lives were in danger, live ammunition."
 Mitzna further described Nahalin as a "troublesome" village, accusing it of being a hotspot of Islamist extremism.
 He however announced that the Israeli military would be opening an inquiry into the raid.
 The inquiry committee was composed of an Israel Defense Forces (IDF) general, an IDF colonel, and a Border Police commander.

 The inquiry report was released in early May 1989.
-The report found that the raid had been poorly planned, that there had been scuffling between the Border Police soldiers and a unit of IDF soldiers who had hurridly deployed to stop the shooting, and there was an "excessive use of gunfire" by the Border Police, violating Israeli military guidelines.
+The report found that the raid had been poorly planned, that there had been scuffling between the Border Police soldiers and a unit of IDF soldiers who had hurriedly deployed to stop the shooting, and there was an "excessive use of gunfire" by the Border Police, violating Israeli military guidelines.
 The report recommended that the officer in charge of the raid be suspended from his position.

 Reactions

 In Palestine

 64-year-old Nahalin villager Muhammed Ibrahim Achmed, who was injured during the raid, was quoted by The New York Times as saying that the Border Police "were dealing with us as if it were a war."
-The New York Times also quoted 15-year-old girl Iatmeh Achmed as accusing the Border Police of having been harassing villagers in the days preceeding the raid, saying that "For a week the soldiers were saying a lot of bad things, so finally the shebab couldn't take it anymore."
+The New York Times also quoted 15-year-old girl Iatmeh Achmed as accusing the Border Police of having been harassing villagers in the days preceding the raid, saying that "For a week the soldiers were saying a lot of bad things, so finally the shebab couldn't take it anymore."